gramineproject/gramine/Documentation/building.rst

    release.
 Instead, for all users, there should be documentation for installing without full compilation.

-Graphene consists of several components:
+Gramine consists of several components:

 - The Library OS itself (a shared library named ``libsysdb.so``, called the "shim" in our source code)